Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Indistinguishability in Wired Uniform Spanning Forests

 \subsection{Indistinguishability of Components}

-In this section, we provide the alternative proof of \Cref{thm:usf-indistinguishability} based on the method of \Cref{intro:method-comp}.
+In this section, we provide an alternative proof of \Cref{thm:usf-indistinguishability} based on the method of \Cref{intro:method-comp}.
 If $\bs G$ is recurrent, then $\wusf(\bs G)$ is connected and there is nothing to prove.
 So, we assume that $\bs G$ is transient.
 Hence, \cite{Hu16cyclebreaking} implies that $\wusf(\bs G)$ is one-ended a.s.
-So, as mentioned in \Cref{intro:models}, one may regard $\wusf(\bs G)$ as a point-map.
-Indeed, there is a unique way to orient the edges of $\wusf$ towards the ends.
-So, it is enough to prove \Cref{thm:usf-indistinguishability} for $\owusf$.
+Thus, it is enough to prove \Cref{thm:usf-indistinguishability} for $\owusf$ (since there is a unique way to orient the edges of $\wusf$ towards the ends), which can be considered as a point-map as discussed in \Cref{intro:models}.
 We will prove the theorem by conditioning on the infinite path from the origin (i.e., the ancestral line) according to the steps sketched in the introduction.
 We need the following coupling, which is based on \Cref{lem:usf-covering}.

 \begin{lemma} In the setting of \Cref{lem:usf-anc}, given $0\leq R<\infty$, there exists a coupling $(\bs F_1,\bs F_2)$ of two copies of $\owusf(G)$ such that: \begin{enumerate}[label=(\roman*)] \item Each $\bs F_i$ has the same law as $\owusf(G)$. \item $\anc_{\bs F_1}(o)=\anc_{\bs F_2}(o)$ a.s. \item Conditioned on $\anc_{\bs F_1}(o)$, $\bs F_1$ is independent from $\restrict{\bs F_2}{\oball{R}{o}}$. \item $\card{\bs F_1\Delta\bs F_2}\leq 2\card{\restrict{E}{\oball{R}{o}}}$ a.s., where $E$ is the edge set of $G$. \end{enumerate} \end{lemma}